Parallax73/Soundle/README.md

 Handles the retrieval of popular anime information from MyAnimeList and anime themes from AnimeThemes.moe.

 #### Methods
+- All methods require an authorization header with 'Bearer {token}'
 - `fillTheList()`: Populates an internal list with popular anime fetched from MyAnimeList.
 - `draw()`: Selects a random anime from the list and retrieves its theme song from AnimeThemes.moe.